BANCA POPOLARE ETICA, Pedro Manuel Sasia Santos (Chairman)

 Current Managing Director of SIDI - International Solidarity for Development & Investment.
 30 years experience in the design, development, implementation, monitoring and evaluation of funding systems for development projects.
 Economist from the University of Vienna (Austria) & MBA (ESSCA Angers).
 He worked in several European solidarity and social investment organizations: Head of the Department CCFD Africa in the 1980s, Executive Director of RAFAD/FIG (Geneva) in the 1990s.
 He has been working in SIDI since 2001, where he was responsible for solidarity investments on areas as diverse as Latin America, the Sahel, Palestine, as well as relations with continental networks of solidarity finance.

-Lars Pehrson is the CEO of Merkur Cooperative Bank in Denmark.
-Since Merkur was founded in 1982, Lars Pehrson has been spearheading the development of Denmark’s foremost financial institution in the field of sustainable banking.
+Lars Pehrson is advisor to the Executive Management of Merkur Cooperative Bank in Denmark.
+Since Merkur was founded in 1982 and until August 2020, Lars Pehrson has as CEO been spearheading the development of Denmark’s foremost financial institution in the field of sustainable banking.
 He is also the administrator of the Merkur Foundation (a non-profit foundation supporting humanitarian, social and environmental projects).
 In addition to this, Lars Pehrson has been holding directorships at the Danish Green Investment Fund and Kooperationen, the Danish Cooperative Employers’ Federation, since 2015.
-From 1989 – 2012 he was the Vice President of the global network of society oriented financial institutions, INAISE, in France.
+From 1989 – 2012 he was the Vice President of the global network of society oriented financial institutions, INAISE.
 In 2013 Lars Pehrson was awarded the Democracy Award in memory of Danish author Ebbe Kløvedal Reich.